 REQUIRE: Clarify relationship expectations and boundaries through collaborative efforts between clergy, therapists, accountability partners and victims; this includes signed releases by the perpetrator to serve transparency without breaching the victim’s confidentiality.
 Don’t accept less.

 DETERMINE: Make sure words are matched with actions.
 Don’t lower the bar.
 Be willing to verify while protecting the victim’s confidentiality.
 And determine ways to shape reparations.

 CONFRONT: Confrontations need to be specific, and which can be tracked.
 Don’t hinder consequences, or you will be participating in Double Abuse.

 In a recent conversation with Dr. David Hawkins (2018), he reiterated the perpetrator often needs to experience a break down before they will be open to a break through.
-The victim needs to learn that they can live without the perpetrator.
+The victim needs support in order to learn that they can live without the perpetrator.
 Both need to sense and truly believe that the perpetrator no longer has a controlling hold on the victim (Bancroft 2002).
 Victims, religious leaders, therapy and accountability partners all need to be in concert naming the abuse and holding the perpetrator accountable for changing specific behaviors (Hawkins 2018 and Bancroft 2002).

 Experts now are also identifying bullying during adulthood as a common problem, especially in the workplace.
 An estimated 1 in 3 employees in the United States experiences workplace bullying, and 18 million employees in the U.S. report witnessing it.
 In some cases, adults who were bullied as children may become bullies as adults.
 Similar to what happens in childhood bullying, co-workers often distance themselves from the adult victims because they are afraid of being targeted themselves, or because they are afraid of losing their jobs.
 In fact, research suggests that targets rarely can count on their co-workers for support.